7 Key Components of Channel Partner Onboarding

 Joint business planning is a leading key performance indicator (KPI) of channel partnership performance.
 Other KPIs include:

-Conduct regular check-ins with your partner so you can collaborate on any necessary adjustments as you approach your milestones and goals.
+Conduct regular check-ins with your partner to collaborate on any necessary adjustments as you approach your milestones and goals.

 5. Lead Transfers and Joint Sales Opportunities